vikumsw/Useful-Code-Snippets-in-C-/README.md

-# Useful-Code-Snippets-in-C-
+# Useful-Code-Snippets-in-C++
-This repository contains useful code snippets in c++
+This repository contains useful code snippets in c++ that I have came across.